ourstudio-se/puan-python/docs/source/guide/tutorials/plog-model.rst

+.. _plog-model:

 Learn the PLog modelling system
 ===============================
-In this tutorial we're going to learn about the Propositional Logic (PLog for short) modelling system to be able to create propositional logical expressions and use different tools on.
-We will briefly go through the fundamental classes while given some intuitive examples.
+In this tutorial we're going to learn about the Propositional Logic (PLog for short) modelling system.
+After this tutorial you will know how to create propositional logical expressions and how to apply different tools to them.
+We will briefly go through the fundamental classes and given some intuitive examples.

 The Fridge Example
 ------------------
-Let say I knew some logical system and wanted to model it quickly and test if an interpretation of that model is satisfied or not.
-For example, my partner and I had created some instructions regarding what to buy given the containments of our fridge.
-This was the instructions
+A logical system can be constructed or applied in a vast variety of fields.
+In this example we create a logical system for what to buy in the grocery store given the containments of our fridge.
+Those are the instructions

 - if the milk is less than half full, then buy new pack of milk
-- always buy a small bag of chips (we eat much chips)
+- always buy a small bag of chips (we eat a lot of chips)
-- if tomatos are less or equal to 3, then buy more
+- if tomatos are less than or equal to 3, then buy more
 - if no cucumber, then buy more
-- tomatoes and cucumbers should not be more than 5 each
+- the amount of tomatoes and cucumbers should not be more than 5 each

-To model this, we need first to recognize our variables and what type they should be.
+To model this, we need first to recognize our variables and their type (boolean or integer).

-- **milk_half**     : boolean   - since saying if it is half full (in fridge) is a yes or no question
+- **milk_half**     : boolean   - since saying if it is less than half full (in fridge) is a yes or no question
 - **milk_bought**   : boolean   - since saying if it is milk was bought is a yes or no question
 - **chips**         : boolean   - just says bag of chips, no quantity
-- **tomatoes**      : int       - the are restricted in a range between 4-5
+- **tomatoes**      : int       - they are restricted in a range between 4-5
-- **cucumbers**     : int       - the are restricted in a range between 1-5
+- **cucumbers**     : int       - they are restricted in a range between 1-5

-So let's set these variables up in code
+Let's see what those definitions looks like in code

 .. code:: python